What is ThoughtWorks?

 GIC

-Founded in 1981, GIC is a sovereign wealth fund managing Singapore's foreign reserves, investing across public and private markets to secure the country's financial future.
+GIC is a global investment firm managing Singapore's foreign reserves.
+They invest across a wide range of asset classes in both public and private markets to secure the nation's financial future.

 What's next for ThoughtWorks?